Skip to main content

 Helicase is responsible for separating double-stranded DNA into single strands.

-C) It occurs in the cytoplasm of eukaryotes.
+It does not occur in the cytoplasm of eukaryotes.

 • What role does the enzyme helicase play in DNA replication?